 - Students must take PHYS2200 irrespective of their scores on the AP exam.

-- HCE students are expected to take MATH1102 and MATH1103 during their first year.
-Students who are exempted from one or both of these requirements must work with their HCE advisors to identify an equivalent number of math/science credits to take for substitution.
+- HCE students should take Calculus 1 and Calculus 2 in their first year and should work with their HCE advisors to determine the appropriate calculus sequence.
+Students who are exempted from one or both of these requirements must, in consultation with their HCE advisors, identify an equivalent number of math/science credits to take for substitution.